draperlaboratory/fracture/INSTALL.md

 Sample commands to download and compile fracture are:

+    cd ~
     git clone https://github.com/draperlaboratory/fracture.git fracture
     cd fracture
     ./autoconf/AutoRegen.sh
-    ./configure --enable-debug-symbols --with-llvmsrc=/opt/llvm --with-llvmobj=/opt/llvm
+    ./configure --enable-debug-symbols --with-llvmsrc=$HOME/llvm --with-llvmobj=$HOME/llvm
     make -j16

-The directory `/opt/llvm` is the directory you compiled llvm in step
+The directory `$HOME/llvm` is the directory you compiled llvm in step
-1. We assume you were in `/opt` when you compiled.
+1. We assume you were in your home directory (`/home/yourusername/` in linux) when you compiled.

 NOTE: On Ubuntu, Mageia, and other systems we have had to add the following flag:
     --disable-optimized